cleitondias/CPI-/README.md

 ## Description

-This ReadMe file contains links to the Cloud Platform Integration video series.
+This ReadMe file contains links and code for the Getting Started with Cloud Platform Integration video series.
 Please note that this info file is a work in progress and subject to changes and additions.

 ## <a name="s4hcvsl"></a>S/4HANA Cloud Video Series List
 1) [Getting Started with the Cloud Platform Integration Suite](exercises/extends4hccloudsdkcf.md)